Cloud Insights API

 Using Search to Look Up Objects

 The search API is a simple entry point to the system.
 The only input parameter to the API is a free-form string and the resulting JSON contains a categorized list of results.
-Categories are different asset types from the Inventory, such as storages, hosts, dataStores, and so on.
-Each category would contain a list of objects of the category type that match the search criteria.
+Types are different asset types from the Inventory, such as storages, hosts, dataStores, and so on.
+Each type would contain a list of objects of the type that match the search criteria.

 Cloud Insights is an extensible (wide open) solution that allows integrations with third party orchestration, business management, change control and ticketing systems as well as custom CMDB integrations.

 Cloud Insight’s RESTful API is a primary point of integration that allows simple and effective movement of data as well as allows users to gain seamless access to their data.